csumb/csumb-gatsby/README.md

-# 🏄‍♀️ CSUMB Gatsby website
+# 🏄‍♀️ CSUMB website

+The CSUMB website is made up of lots of little pieces.
+This repository includes all the code we use to pull those pieces together into a single, cohesive site using Gatsby.

+# Technical notes

 ## Setup